 - The Capo Boeo and the Monument to the Thousand

 - The Church of the Purgatory, with its beautiful Baroque facade

 Marsala's Church of the Purgatory, in true Baroque style

 Nightlife in Marsala

 Marsala is a lively town, especially in summer.
-Its waterfront, with breathtaking views and sunsets over the Aegadian Islands, becomes a favorite meeting place both for the locals and visitors.
+Its waterfront, with breathtaking views and sunsets over the Aegadian Islands, has become a favorite meeting place both for the locals and visitors.

 When evening falls, people gather for an aperitif on the beach or downtown.
 Bathing establishments usually organize happy hours and then turn into discos.
 For those who prefer a more lively evening, the Antaeus Disco Club is one of the hottest clubs in Marsala's summer nightlife.